Introduction to New Mexico Slot Machine Casino Gambling

 The control board’s website is both highly comprehensive and easy to navigate.

 Casinos in New Mexico

-There are five non-tribal racinos and 21 American Indian tribal casinos in New Mexico.
+There are twenty American Indian tribal casinos and five commercial racinos in New Mexico.

-The largest casino in New Mexico is Sandia Resort & Casino, a tribal casino in Albuquerque having 2,900 gaming machines.
+The largest casino in New Mexico is Sandia Resort & Casino.

-The 5 pari-mutuel wagering racinos with slot machines in New Mexico, along with their city, are:
+The five commercial pari-mutuel wagering racinos with slot machines in New Mexico are: